Measuring Turbidity of Water to Determine Water Quality using Arduino and Turbidity Sensor

 int sensorValue =analogRead(sensorPin);

-First, we need to understand the behavior of our sensor, which means we need to read the minimum value and maximum value of the turbidity sensor. we can read that value on the serial monitor using serial.println function.
+First, we need to understand the behaviour of our sensor, which means we need to read the minimum value and maximum value of the turbidity sensor.
+We can read that value on the serial monitor using serial.println function.

-To get these values, first, read the sensor freely that is without any solution.
-I got a value around 640 and after that, place a black substance between the transmitter and receiver, we get a value that is the minimum value, usually, that value is zero.
-So we got 640 as maximum and zero as a minimum.
+To get these values, first, read the sensor freely, that is, without any solution.
+I got a value around 640, and after that, I placed a black substance between the transmitter and receiver, and we got a value that is the minimum value; usually, that value is zero.
+So we got 640 as the maximum and zero as the minimum.
 Now we need to convert these values to 0-100

 For that, I used the map function of Arduino.